 Thousands of employers used the dangerous mineral asbestos for decades.
-Today, the medical community is certain: exposure to asbestos causes mesothelioma, a rare cancer that spreads rapidly.
+Today, the medical community is certain: asbestos exposure causes mesothelioma, a rare cancer that spreads rapidly.
 Millions of workers were put at risk unnecessarily:

-After waves of contentious litigation, many of the employers and suppliers who knowingly exposed their workers to asbestos have gone bankrupt, but financial compensation is still available.
+After waves of contentious litigation, many of the employers and suppliers who knowingly subjected their workers to asbestos exposure have gone bankrupt, but financial compensation is still available.

 Our experienced New York asbestos attorneys want to fight for your legal rights.
 Schedule your no-obligation free consultation today by filling out the contact form or giving our local law office a call.